SyncWiz/SpaceShooter-Unity/README.md

 -Circle shooting: Shoots in circle pattern.

 ## Challenges during development
-The most challenging thing it has been to have the most complete experience (gameplay, UI, music...) within giving time (12 days), also I hadn't implemented any UI until now on Unity.
+The most challenging thing it has been to have the most complete experience (gameplay, UI, music...) within giving time (12 days), also I hadn't implemented any UI until now on Unity and this has difficulted a bit the development.